mlcommons/training/large_language_model/nemo/README.md

 We use the c4/en/3.0.1 dataset from [HuggingFace/AllenAI](https://huggingface.co/datasets/allenai/c4).

+We use the Mixtral 8x22B tokenizer from [HuggingFace/MistralAI](https://huggingface.co/mistralai/Mixtral-8x22B-v0.1).

+### Tokenizer

+We use Mixtral 8x22B tokenizer in this benchmark.
+Tokenizer files can be downloaded [here](https://huggingface.co/mistralai/Mixtral-8x22B-v0.1/tree/main).
+Only the five files containing tokenizer-related contents (`special_tokens_map.json`, `tokenizer.json`, `tokenizer.model`, `tokenizer.model.v1`, `tokenizer_config.json`) are needed.

 ### Data preprocessing

 Run the following commands to merge all 1024 training files into 8 `json.gz` files and all 8 validation files into a single `json.gz` file.
 Each of the `json.gz` files will be preprocessed into a pair of megatron dataset files (`.bin` and `.idx`).